Robust non-computability of dynamical systems and computability of robust dynamical systems: Abstract

 \section{Abstract}

 In this paper, we examine the relationship between the stability of the dynamical system $x^{\prime}=f(x)$ and the computability of its basins of attraction.
 We present a computable $C^{\infty}$ system $x^{\prime}=f(x)$ that possesses a computable and stable equilibrium point, yet whose basin of attraction is robustly non-computable in a neighborhood of $f$ in the sense that both the equilibrium point and the non-computability of its associated basin of attraction persist when $f$ is slightly perturbed.
 This indicates that local stability near a stable equilibrium point alone is insufficient to guarantee the computability of its basin of attraction.
-However, we also demonstrate that the basins of attraction associated with a structurally stable - globally stable - planar system are computable.
-Our findings suggest that the global stability of a system plays a pivotal role in determining the computability of its basins of attraction.
+However, we also demonstrate that the basins of attraction associated with a structurally stable - globally stable (robust) - planar system defined on a compact set are computable.
+Our findings suggest that the global stability of a system and the compactness of the domain play a pivotal role in determining the computability of its basins of attraction.